dakindre/Machine-Learning-Python/README.md

-# Machine-Learning-Implementations
+# Machine-Learning-Python
-The use of a perceptron, linear regression, and classification methods
+The use of
+ Perceptron Learning Algorithm
+ Linear Regression
+ Classification Methods